Partit de la Nacion Occitana

 The Partit Nacionalista Occitan, more simply, "PNO" (in English: Occitan Nationalist Party) is a political party of Occitania, founded in 1959 by François Fontan (1929–1979).
-The current name is "Partit de la Nacion Occitana" (in English: "Occitan Nation Party").
+The current name is "Partit de la Nacion Occitana" (in English: "Party of the Occitan Nation").

 François Fontan and the Ethnism

 Author of "Ethnism" (in French : "Ethnisme"), François Fontan argues that the language is indicating the nation.
 Thus, Occitan nationalism draws its sources from the Félibrige of Frederic Mistral, who since the second half of the 19th century worked for the recognition of the Occitan language in the southern part of France: before that, "la langue d'oc" was just considered as a degenerate form of French ("patois").
 Then, the Occitan national conscience has woken up from the feeling of speaking a vernacular language different from the French administrative language.
 Fontan tried to proclaim an Occitan Republic for the first time in Agen in 1948.